hestiacp/hestiacp-docs/cli_commands/commands.rst

   v-list-cron-jobs admin

-The function for obtaining the list of all users cron jobs.
+This function for obtaining the list of all users cron jobs.

 *******************************************************************